LATEST:

 Brewhouse Yard Visitor Experience, Nottingham

-Across the centuries of Brewhouse Yard from 1900s & back in time to 1650s the visitor discovers the history behind the cottages & their relevance as a key centre for Nottinghams renowned textile industry.
-Learning through stories, discovered on tags badged with our character and immersing themselves within each room, guests are guided by our 12 year old narrator as she helps you to explore each century and learn about the real life people that lived and worked there.
+Across the centuries of Brewhouse Yard from 1900s & back in time to 1650s the visitor discovers the history behind the cottages & their relevance as a key centre for Nottinghams renowned textile industry, guided by our 12 year old narrator.

 TEAM: